Impulse (1974 film): Plot

-As a boy, Matt Stone (Shatner) became a homicidal maniac after killing his mother's abusive boyfriend in self-defense.
+As a boy, Matt Stone became a homicidal maniac after killing his mother's abusive boyfriend in self-defense.
 As a playboy conman in adulthood, he has a history of swindling women out of their money, then killing them and moving on to find his next wealthy victim.
-Matt thinks he has spotted the perfect target for his next deadly scam, the alluring single mom Ann Moy (Jennifer Bishop), but Moy's adolescent daughter Tina sees through the grifter and tries to warn her mother to steer clear.
+Matt thinks he has spotted the perfect target for his next deadly scam, the alluring single mom Ann Moy, but Moy's adolescent daughter Tina sees through the grifter and tries to warn her mother to steer clear.

-Complications occur when Matt gets a visit from his old prison cellmate, a wrestler known as "Karate Pete" (Sakata).
+Complications occur when Matt gets a visit from his old prison cellmate, a wrestler known as "Karate Pete".
 Pete wants to cut in on Matt's action, but Matt gathers the courage to kill Pete in a car wash.
 The murder is witnessed by Tina, for which Stone tries to play nice with her by offering a ride to school.
 Tina tells her mom, who thinks Tina is just making up lies about Matt and accuses her of being selfish in trying to ruin her happiness.

-However, Ann's older friend Julia (Ruth Roman) gets to know Matt and soon becomes convinced that young Tina is right about him, with her suspicions putting her on Matt's ever-growing list for elimination.
+However, Ann's older friend Julia gets to know Matt and soon becomes convinced that young Tina is right about him, with her suspicions putting her on Matt's ever-growing list for elimination.
 This all leads to a final violent showdown in Julia's palatial home.